Royal Kennel Club: Royal Kennel Club Art Gallery

-The Kennel Club Dog Art Gallery is located at the club's headquarters in Mayfair, London.
+The Royal Kennel Club Art Gallery is located at the club's headquarters in Mayfair, London.
 The gallery is devoted to fine art about dogs and features themed exhibitions, as well as a permanent collection.
 Artists in the collection include Maud Earl, George Earl, Richard Ansdell, Arthur Wardle and Cecil Aldin.
 The gallery is open only by appointment.

-The art gallery opened in 2003 and was the idea of former Kennel Club Chairman John McDougall.
-The Kennel Club had accumulated quite a large collection of canine artwork, including 130 oil paintings,100 works on paper, nearly 100 engravings and prints, and the same number of sculptures and trophies.
-The collection is still being added to.
+The art gallery opened in 2003 and was the idea of former chairman John McDougall.
+The club had accumulated quite a large collection of canine artwork, including 130 oil paintings, 100 works on paper, nearly 100 engravings and prints, and the same number of sculptures and trophies.

 Various exhibitions are held covering a variety of breeds, such as English Setters, Gordon Setters, and Irish Setters.
-To gain more awareness of the collection available at the art gallery, it sometimes stages exhibitions at art and design fairs.
-Former Kennel Club chairman Ronnie Irving is quoted as saying "The great thing about the Kennel Club Art Gallery is that it's a way of encouraging those people interested in dogs to learn a bit more about art and those people interested in art to do likewise about dogs."
+To promote the collection available at the art gallery, it sometimes stages exhibitions at art and design fairs.
+Former chairman Ronnie Irving is quoted as saying "The great thing about the Kennel Club Art Gallery is that it's a way of encouraging those people interested in dogs to learn a bit more about art and those people interested in art to do likewise about dogs."